 U.S. Government and Politics

-Is the United States an exceptional nation—or merely unusual?
-What can account for the distinctive conflicts over race, culture, and the role of the state that constitute American politics?.
-In this course, we will try to answer these and other questions by analyzing the historical development of American political institutions in order to understand how they shape American political culture and American public policy.
+This course is an introduction to U.S. national government and politics.
+We will analyze the historical development of American political institutions in order to understand how they shape American political culture and American public policy.
 In the fall, we will focus on the constitutional foundations of American government, and we will investigate the roles of Congress, the federal courts and the Presidency in national policy-making.
 In the spring, we will study public opinion, elections, the activities of interest groups, the role of political parties, and various issues related to domestic and foreign policy.
 We will pay particular attention to the President’s ability to set an agenda and make policy initiatives, particularly in regards to contentious issues such as health care and environmental policy.

 Format and Requirements

-One two-hour lecture per week; one tutorial session every week.
-Course requirements also include a research paper, end of term test, and a final exam
+One two-hour lecture per week; tutorials roughly every other week.
+Course requirements include a research paper, end of term test, quizzes, and a final exam.

 1.0 POL credit or 4.0 full course equivalents